Evil Dead Trap is a 1988 Japanese horror film directed by Toshiharu Ikeda and produced by Japan Home Video.

-TV show host Nami asks her viewers to send in home movies; she receives a snuff film apparently shot at a nearby factory.
+TV show host Nami asks her viewers to send their home movies; she receives a snuff film apparently shot at a nearby factory.
 Taking a camera crew out to investigate, Nami finds the factory deserted.

 As Nami and her crew begin to scour the factory, they are murdered one-by-one in grisly fashion until only Nami remains.
 She ultimately discovers that the killer is Hideki, a small, fetus-like man conjoined to his fully grown, naive twin-brother, who seems unaware of the killings…